 IV.
 Get Good Advice

 When Idaho became a state in 1890, the temperance movement was very strong.
-The state’s constitution reflects this fact.
+So the state’s constitution reflects this fact.

-“The first concern of all good government is the virtue and sobriety of the people, and the purity of the home.
+“The first concern of all good government is the virtue and sobriety of the people.
 This legislature should further all wise and well directed efforts for the promotion of temperance and morality.”
 Art.
 III, ss24.

 I. Minimum Age Laws